TDR can assist with complaints about your contract with a Scheme Member and/or their Terms & Conditions related to your service.

 Scheme Members have obligations and duties in relation to contracts, both under the general law that applies in New Zealand, and industry codes.

-Industry codes that apply include the Customer Complaints Code.
+Industry codes that apply include the Customer Care Code.

 In broad summary, Scheme Members will be required to be clear in their communications around what they are offering, and the Terms and Conditions that will apply around services provided.
 Any Terms and Conditions must be lawful.